-Florida woman Miya Marcano still missing, person of interest found dead, authorities say
+Florida woman Miya Marcano still missing, person of interest found dead: authorities

 A maintenance master key that Caballero was known to keep was used to enter Marcano's apartment unit around 4:30 p.m.
 Friday, a half-hour before she would have finished her shift at the apartment complex, Mina said.

-Before he was found dead, authorities had issued an arrest warrant for Caballero for burglary for allegedly entering her unit.
+Before he was found dead, authorities had an arrest warrant on Caballero for allegedly entering her unit.

-Investigators are still seeking information as to Marcano's whereabouts, and Caballero and his vehicle, which investigators have recovered.
+Investigators are still seeking information as to Marcano's whereabouts, Caballero's death and his vehicle, which investigators have recovered.
 During a search of Marcano's apartment, investigators found several items deemed "suspicious," Mina said.

-During the news conference, Marcanao's relatives pleaded for her return.
+During the news conference, Marcano's relatives pleaded for her return.

 CLICK HERE TO GET THE FOX NEWS APP